 - 1 tablespoon egg, beaten

-- In a mixing bowl, combine the flour, cornstarch, and baking powder, and salt.
+- In a mixing bowl, combine the flour, cornstarch, baking powder, and salt.

-- In a seperate mixing bowl, combine 1/2 cup plus 1 T. water, 1 T. beaten egg, and oil.
+- In a separate mixing bowl, combine 1/2 cup plus 1 T. water, 1 T. beaten egg, and oil.

 - Add wet ingredients to dry and combine until mixed.

-- Follow your deep fryer instructions for whatever veggie or meat your frying.
+- Follow your deep fryer instructions for whatever veggie or meat you're frying.